AnupamMY/TINDOG/README.md

 # TINDOG
-I developed this website using Html, CSS, Bootstrap
+I developed this website using Html, CSS